Senusret I: Death

 In Year 45 of Senusret I, he died and Amenemhat II became sole ruler.
 Senusret is thought to have died during his 46th year on the throne since the Turin Canon ascribes him a reign of 45 Years.
-When the co-regencies with Amenemhat I and Amenemhat II are deducted, he ruled as sole pharaoh for just over 30 years.
+When the co-regencies with Amenemhat I and Amenemhat II are deducted, he ruled as sole king for just over 30 years.

+Pyramid

 At Lisht, Senusret I was buried in his Pyramid Complex inside the Pyramid of Senusret I.